95north/node-portfolio-frontend/README.md

     Refactor TV Screen to flip through multiple images.  - fix API call in Porfolio Scene Index.
     DONE pending testing- Send images from backend through API call  - DONE - they are string format.
     Diy or Dont (1st project in seed data), only backup image ever displays.
-FIXED
+FIXED Reset buttom button to 0 when top button pressed. (worked on May 4, might work? ) TelevisionLeftSideTextArea - Once gets thru all Projects fm props array, it crashes.
+Make more robust!

+    ### NOTES FROM DONE TASKS
     left off:   var bitmap = fs.readFileSync(pic);  --- converting Buffer to png if possible...
     Try playing in Mongo shell and investing what is saved. check that fs. & binary on backend actually render expected image types.
 Are imports working?
 Need to bundle them in terminal?